AllianceSCC/ASCC_website_academic/content/home/skills.md

   icon = "chart-bar"
   icon_pack = "fas"
   name = "Data Analysis"
-  description = "Get a documented and reproducible method for cleaning and visualizing your data. <a href='for_scientists' >Learn more here.</a>"
+  description = "Get a documented and reproducible method for cleaning and visualizing your data. <a href='writing_services' >Learn more here.</a>"

 [[feature]]
   icon = "clipboard-list"